logsquaredn/geocloud/README.md

 #### Worker

-> _Note: when running the worker inside of a container, the_ `--containerd-root` _flag always falls back to_ `/var/lib/geocloud/containerd` _as it is the only non-overlayfs volume in the container, making it the only volume in the container suitable to be containerd's root directory_
+> _when running the worker inside of a container, the_ `--containerd-root` _flag always falls back to_ `/var/lib/geocloud/containerd` _as it is the only non-overlayfs volume in the container, making it the only volume in the container suitable to be containerd's root directory_

-> _Note: when running the worker inside of a container,_ `*-ip` _flags always fall back to_ `0.0.0.0`
+> _when running the worker inside of a container,_ `*-ip` _flags always fall back to_ `0.0.0.0`

 ```sh
 docker-compose run worker